midas-network/flu-scenario-modeling-hub/README.md

   [has been posted here](https://github.com/midas-network/flu-scenario-modeling-hub_resources/blob/main/Rd1_datasets/HHS_flu_2020_2022_dataset.csv).
   Note that the dataset was paused May-Nov 2024 so this period has notoriously low reporting.

+- No case targets

+- No infection target

+- All targets should be numbers of individuals, rather than rates.

+###### Defining a trajectory-level tag to index initial susceptibility conditions (S0)

+In this round of flu projections, we do not have an epidemiological scenario axis so that all epidemiological uncertainty is at the discretion of modeling teams.
+To allow for post-hoc comparison of uncertainty within and between models and trajectories, we will assign a tag to each set of paired simulations based on a key epidemic driver (where a set of paired simulations is a replicate of a particular model simulation across the 3 vaccine coverage levels in scenarios A-C).
+The tag will consist of **initial susceptibility to infection proportion**, which is a relatively well defined parameter for mechanistic approaches and an important driver of epidemic dynamics.

+We define the trajectory-level tag, **overall S0, as the all-age proportion of individuals who are susceptible to infection on the first day of simulations on Aug 10, 2025**.
+Note that this is before vaccination takes place, so that S0 will be the same across all vaccine scenario levels even  if a model assumes that vaccination reduces susceptibility.

+Submission of an overall S0 will be required, in the form of a new required target (formatting guidelines in [model-output README](./model-output/)).
+This overall S0 encapsulates susceptibility across different possible types of model structures, including age groups, different levels of partial susceptibility, subtype or strains, etc. Below we have provided guidance on how to estimate overall S0 for models with different structures.
+Disaggregated estimates of S0 (eg by age or subtype) can be also submitted as optional targets along with overall S0, but only overall S0 is a required target.

+###### Optional targets

 - Weekly national incident deaths, from the CDC multiplier model (i.e., true mortality burden from the pyramid).
 These are real-time model estimates updated weekly during the influenza season.
 The model relies on influenza